ganlanyuan/fluid-email/README.md

 ````

 ## Usage
-**Basic structure:**
+**Basic structure**
 We have a `container`to constrain the main content on bigger screen, but since Lotus Notes 8 & Outlook don't support `max-width`, we need add a conditional wherever we have a `container`.
-You can change the `container` in setting.scss.
+You can change the `container` width in setting.scss.
 ```` html
 <table class="body">
   <tr>